 Obsessive Compulsive Disorder (OCD) is a disorder that often starts in childhood and wreaks havoc on a person’s and their families’ life.
-At Dr. Roseann and Associates, we support children, teens, and adults with OCD disorder every day with brain-based therapies, such as neurofeedback and biofeedback combined with Cognitive Behavioral Therapy (CBT) and Exposure Therapy.
+At Dr. Roseann, LLC we support children, teens, and adults with OCD disorder every day with brain-based therapies, such as neurofeedback and biofeedback combined with Cognitive Behavioral Therapy (CBT) and Exposure Therapy.

 Children and adults with OCD experience unreasonable thoughts and fears (obsessions) leading to compulsive behaviors and rituals (physical and mental).
 Individuals with OCD engage in compulsive behaviors attempting to end the obsessions, decrease distress and anxiety, or stop perceived bad things from happening.
 As part of OCD, individuals perform both mental and behavioral rituals to reduce feelings associated with anxiety.
 These signs of OCD take up a considerable amount of their time every day (one hour or more) and interfere with their daily functioning (home, school, work, relationships, etc.).